jquant/jai-sdk/docs/source/overview/classification_with_iris.rst

 can be found in the `sklearn documentation <https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html>`_.
 The dataset presents *150 rows* equally divided between the three flower classes, which are *Setosa*, *Versicolour* and *Virginica*.

-Let's have a quick glance on come columns of this dataset below:
+Let's have a quick glance on some columns of this dataset below:

 .. code-block:: python